Vision Correction Treatments in Newark, DE

 There are a few key differences between PRK, LASIK, and CustomVue LASIK/PRK.
 Below, we have provided a breakdown of these differences.

 PRK versus LASIK.
 PRK is a type of refractive eye surgery that corrects nearsightedness, farsightedness, and astigmatism — just like LASIK.
 However, the procedure differs in that PRK is performed directly on the corneal surface.
-It generally has a longer recovery time than LASIK.
+It has a longer recovery time than LASIK.
 Both are safe, successful procedures!

 CustomVue LASIK/PRK.
 This type of laser vision correction was specifically designed for patients with thin corneas or other irregular eye conditions.
 The results of this procedure are nearly identical to that of LASIK.